hzprky/DiskWorks/README.md

 I have managed to get an old version of the software (v1.0) which i could assemble until the end.
 Unfortunately the assembling process hang in the end so that i do not know, if it was really successfull or not 100% completed.
 I will try to continue developing it further but first need to understand my own code.
 After 30 years my knowledge has disappeared to /dev/nul also.

 However, i have added the version 1.0 and 2.0 as binary files which can directly been used by everyone interested.
 Also i have added a short manual for the DiskWorks version 2.0.
 You should use the v2.0 as it is definitly more powerfull and mature. v1.0 just to have it complete.
+If you think, you would like to develop a version 3 of DiskWorks, just let me know.
+Maybe we can get our activities coordinated.